Type SK / Zero Optik Canon “Dream Set” / TLS Canon Rangefinder

 If you want to go “off menu” please ask us about our Zero Optik rehoused Mamiya 48mm T1.7 (f1.5).
 We got this lens rehoused as an alternative to the Canon Dream Lens 50mm T1.1 (f0.95) in our TLS Rangefinder set, and as an alternative to to 50mm T1.6 in the Type SK set.
 In regards to character and performance it sits right in between those two lenses: it’s not as wild as the 50mm f0.95 “Dream Lens” but it has more character than the Type SK 50mm.

-So if you want a lens that fits will into either of these sets, has similar character the Mamiya 48mm is a great alternative.
+So if you want a lens that fits will into either of these sets, and has similar character, the Mamiya 48mm is a great alternative.
 It has the same gold, single layer coatings, delivering big lens flares.
 It has amazing textured bokeh.
 It’s sharp on center with a pleasing amount of fall off, and almost no chromatic aberration.
-You have to look far and wide to find a lens that delivers nearly as much character as the Dream Lens, but at a more practical f stop, and we feel like we found it with the Mamaiya 48mm.
+You have to look far and wide to find a lens that delivers nearly as much character as the Dream Lens, but at the more practical f stop, and we feel like we found it with the Mamaiya 48mm.

 Zero Optik Mamiya 48mm T1.7